maxbis/db-manager/docs/QUICK_START.md

 ## 🎨 Add Logout to Other Pages

-Copy this code from `index.php` to your other pages:
+Copy this code from `table_data.php` to your other pages:

 ```php
 <?php if (isset($_SESSION['username'])): ?>